This Tuscan-Style Panzanella recipe is a dinner salad that incorporates delicious vegetables and herbs and crusty bread.

 And, assembling the salad is a one-bowl meal-deal–which for busy families, makes for an easy-breezy dinner for sure.

 I like to top the Panzanella with either a simple oil and vinegar or my French Dijon and Garlic Vinaigrette.
 Either way is delicious and simple make.

 RELATED: Honey-Lime Dressing

 It’s best if you serve this salad immediately.
-But if you are planning on eating it later, don’t add the bread until you are ready to dress the salad.
+But if you are planning on eating it later, don’t add the bread or dressing until you are ready to serve it.

 This Tuscan-Style Panzanella Salad Recipe easily feeds one or a crowd in a jiffy.
 Delicioso!
 Enjoy!

 For more delicious salad recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.